telerik/kendo-ui-core/docs/controls/editors/combobox/troubleshoot/troubleshooting.md

         dataSource: new kendo.data.DataSource({ data: ds.data() });
     });

+### Repetitive Requests Are Performed while Filtering in ASP.NET

+For more information on handling repetitive requests performed while filtering in ASP.NET, refer to [this troubleshooting topic]({% slug troubleshooting_common_issues_dropdownlist_kendoui %}#repetitive-requests-are-performed-while-filtering-in-aspnet).

 ## See Also

-Other articles on Kendo UI ComboBox:
+Other articles on the Kendo UI ComboBox:

 * [ComboBox JavaScript API Reference](/api/javascript/ui/combobox)
 * [Grouping Functionality]({% slug grouping_kendoui_combobox_widget %})